JanithT-Lboro/LearningML/NeuralNetwork/README.md

 3         1           0           0          0
 4         1           1           0          1
 5         1           1           1          1
-From this dataset, it is obvious
+From this dataset, it is obvious that there is a positive correlation between obesity and being diabetic.
+I trained it with a learning rate of 0.05 over 20000 iterations and was able to get a error of 0.0039.
+I then tested this model on two test data points: [1 0 0] and [0 1 0].
+The model correctly gave [1 0 0] a confidence of 1.78%
+and [0 1 0] a confidence of 99.53%

 ## Neural Network with One Hidden Layer
 See [Link](https://github.com/JanThan/LearningML/blob/master/NeuralNetwork/NN_withHiddenLayer.py) for my first implementation of a Neural Network with a single hidden layer from scratch.
 I created a non-linear dataset to test this on using 'make moons' from the Scikit library: